E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Experiments

 \textbf{Baselines and Setups.} We compare against SPFSplat~\cite{huang2025no} and RayZer~\cite{jiang2025rayzer}.
 Notably, SPFSplat is initialized from the supervised MASt3R~\cite{leroy2024grounding} model, and thus is not truly self-supervised; while \ours{} and RayZer are trained from scratch under self-supervision.
 We evaluate pose accuracy on all images and assess novel-view synthesis quality on the target views rendered with predicted camera poses.

 \textbf{Results.} As shown in Tab.~\ref{tab:comparison_pose_and_nvs}, \ours{} consistently outperforms SPFSplat~\cite{huang2025no} on most metrics, despite being truly self-supervised.
-Moreover, \ours{} significantly surpasses RayZer~\cite{jiang2025rayzer} in pose estimation under all setups and achieve comparable novel-view synthesis quality.
-The results suggest that the \textit{explicit} 3D modeling strategy of \ours{} leads to more geometrically meaningful pose representations, whereas RayZer’s \textit{implicit} method is overly optimized for high-quality view synthesis and is not truly 3D-aware, making the pose space less interpretable.
-The numbers are also verified by the visuals in Fig.~\ref{fig:main_compare}.
+Moreover, \ours{} significantly surpasses RayZer~\cite{jiang2025rayzer} in pose estimation across all setups while achieving comparable novel-view synthesis quality.
+These results suggest that the \textit{explicit} 3D modeling in \ours{} yields more geometrically meaningful pose representations, whereas RayZer's \textit{implicit} approach over-optimizes for view synthesis quality without being truly 3D-aware, resulting in a less interpretable pose space.
+Qualitative comparisons in Fig.~\ref{fig:main_compare} further support these findings.